 Grzegorz Bral, Director

-Following their critically acclaimed U.S tour of Songs of Lear in 2015 and 2016, Poland's legendary company will return to the U.S. in 2019, bringing their singular approach to Shakespeare in two new original productions of Hamlet and The Island.

 HAMLET, A COMMENTARY is a theatrical experiment and a vibrant reflection of Shakespeare’s drama.
 It is two months before the proper play’s plot—on the night when the old king was murdered.
-The night turns into a Shakespearean vigil, similar to pagan festivals in honor of the spirits of the dead.
 The play features a mix of Shakespeare’s characters and original voices created specifically for this original work.
-Using polyphonic song structure, the text is given a melody and 14 actors interpret the characters, events and emotions through sounds.
+Using polyphonic song structure, the text is given a melody and 14 performers interpret the characters, events and emotions through sounds.

 ISLAND is a mediation told in the form of twelve polyphonic musical poems with dance.
 In this interpretation, Shakespeare’s THE TEMPEST exists only in the imagination of a demented Prospero who, chained in his prison, is is a man alone with his desires, obsessions and longings.
-Prospero's imagination is poetic and magnetic, his narrative illogical, suggestive, and not easily described.
-He creates all the characters that surround him; he is all of them at once.
 An ensemble of 19 performers reveal the interior of the mad mind of a lonely old man.
-ISLAND is directed by Grzegorz Bral, with choreography by Iván Pérez and text by Alicja Bral.
-Music composed and arranged by Jean Claude Acquaviva and Maciej Rychły.

-SONGS OF LEAR

-A visceral and haunting multilingual song cycle, Songs of Lear strips one of Shakespeare’s gretest tragedies to its essence and casts its own rhythmic spell.
-The ensemble members have chosen crucial scenes from King Lear to weave a story out of gestures, words and music.
-Each song is starting poing for another ‘dramatic poem’.
-Here the music becomes character, relationships and events.
-Song of the Goat Theatre received multiple awards at 2012 Edinburgh Fringe Festival for Songs of Lear: the Scotsman Fringe First, Herald Archangel and Musical Theatre Matters Special Award.
-Songs of Lear was also enlisted on the very top of The List, winning the first place in the ranking of all theatre performances during the festival.
+SONGS OF LEAR, a visceral and haunting multilingual song cycle, strips one of Shakespeare’s greatest tragedies to its essence and casts its own rhythmic spell.
+Crucial scenes from King Lear weave a story out of gestures, words and music, each song a starting point for another ‘dramatic poem’.
+Song of the Goat Theatre received multiple awards at the Edinburgh Fringe Festival for Songs of Lear: the Scotsman Fringe First, Herald Archangel and Musical Theatre Matters Special Award.

 "Songs Of Lear– which interweaves small fragments of Shakespeare’s text with polyphonic song, carefully choreographed movement and live music – is not only the most deeply affecting show I have seen in Edinburgh this summer, it is also one of the most profoundly moving theatre productions I have ever experienced." - The Herald

-SONG OF THE GOAT THEATRE (www.piesnkozla.pl) is a multi-award winning company recognized as one of Europe’s most innovative training-based theatre companies.
+SONG OF THE GOAT THEATRE (www.piesnkozla.pl) is a multi-award-winning company recognized as one of Europe’s most innovative training-based theatre companies.
 A distinctive element of the company’s practice and training is the need and search for connection and openness as the root of authentic experience.
 The work always seeks to integrate movement, voice, song and text, creating a performance that has an inherent musicality and connects with the audience on a sensory level.
-In addition to their training and performance programs, the company also oversees the BRAVE Festival in Wroclaw, Poland, an annual festival celebrating global ethnographic cultural and performance practices.

 Available for Touring